Kids Boost Immunity works best on Chrome, Firefox and Safari browsers. Please do not use Internet Explorer.

-- When logged in, go to the “My Teams” on the menu and click on the “Add Team” button.
+- When logged in, go to “My Teams” on the menu and click on the “Add team” button.

 - To create a team you will be asked to fill out a form.
-This just take a few minutes to complete.
-An important part of this form is the “team registration code” - a secret password or phrase you create that your students will require in order to register.
+This will take just a few minutes to complete.
+An important part of this form is the “team registration code” - a secret password or phrase you create that your students will require in order to sign up.

 Need help creating a team?
 Check out our guide to Creating a Team in the User Guide.

-In order for students to use Kids Boost Immunity, they must be registered to a team.
-At the start of or prior to the lesson, get your students to register using their personal device or school computer.
+In order for students to use Kids Boost Immunity, they must be signed up to a team.
+At the start of or prior to the lesson, get your students to sign up using their personal device or school computer.
 They will require the secret team registration code you created.

-- Students click on the ‘Register’ button (found on the home page) and select the ‘Student’ option.
+- Students click on the ‘sign up’ button (found on the home page) and select the ‘Student’ option.

 - Students enter their first name and last name initial (e.g. “Jennifer N”), a unique password and the team registration code.
-After everyone in the class has registered, you should see all of their names on your team page.
+After everyone in the class has signed up, you should see all of their names on your team page.

 - For privacy purposes, student names can only be seen by other students on the same team and their teacher, but NOT by other students on other teams, other teachers, or site visitors.

 Need to know more about the student experience?
-Check out our guide on Registering Students.
+Check out our guide on Signing Up Students.

 4) Direct your students to take the introduction quiz

-- Immediately after registering, your students will be taken to the introduction quiz.
+- Immediately after signing up, your students will be taken to the introduction quiz.
 This quiz will help orient students to how the site works.